Disorder-free localisation in continuous-time quantum walks : Role of symmetries: Introduction

 The rest of the article is organised as follows.
 We begin Sec. \ref{sec:construction} with the space describing the fermions and the operators acting on them.
 The Hamiltonians with global $\mathcal{S}_N$ symmetry are constructed using simple ideas from the theory of permutation groups.
 Among the many possibilities, we consider the simplest such Hamiltonian in Sec. \ref{subsec:2-cycleH}.
 The solution of the Hamiltonian is provided in Sec. \ref{sec:solution} and the resulting features are compared with the models that lack a global $\mathcal{S}_N$ symmetry.
-We analyse the role played by the global symmetry in the localisation in Sec. \ref{sec:discussion} and find that a fermionic model with a reduced global symmetry ($\mathcal{S}_N\rightarrow\mathcal{S}_{N-1}$) also exhibits localisation.
-We note here that a spin system with a global $\mathcal{S}_N$ symmetry also displays similar localisation features.
-We conclude with a few remarks about the bosonic case and future directions in the same section.